Easy Homemade Recipes

 Cream cheese is creamier and smoother than Ricotta and they can be used interchangeably in dessert recipes.
 Cream cheese is also used often as a spread on bagels.

-How to Make Cherry Cream Cheese Strudel
+How to Make the Perfect Cherry Cream Cheese Strudel

 Have everything ready before you start working with the puff pastry.
 If the puff pastry is sitting out to long, pop it back in the fridge, until the oven is ready or you are ready.

-While you are waiting for the oven to heat up mix cream cheese and icing sugar.
 You can use a spoon or fork to mix the two together.
 Add vanilla.
 Prepare a large baking tray by covering it with a sheet of aluminum slide paper or you can use parchment paper.

 Spread the cream cheese down the middle.
 Using a piping bag helps.